seeinglogic/ariadne/README.md

 # Ariadne: Binary Ninja Graph Analysis Plugin

 Ariadne is a Binary Ninja plugin that serves a browser-based interactive graph visualization for assisting reverse engineers.
+It implements some common static analysis tasks including call graph analysis, and can integrate block coverage information.
+This enables users to build interactive graphs and see exactly what they are interested in.

 ![Demo Screen Capture](/screenshots/demo.gif)